Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis: Identification Theory

-From Theorem~\ref{thm:blk idn}, we know that block-level information about $\mathbf{z}_t$ is identifiable, which can be treated as a continuous conditional prior, Recall from data generating process~\ref{equ:dgp} that satisfies $s_{t,i} \perp\!\!\!\!\perp s_{t,j} \mid \mathbf{z}_t$ for all $i \neq j$.
+\textbf{Proof Sketch.} This proof extends the notion of component-wise identifiability.
+From Theorem~\ref{thm:blk idn}, we know that block-level information about $\mathbf{z}_t$ is identifiable, which can be treated as a continuous conditional prior.
+Recall that the data generating process in \Cref{equ:dgp} satisfies $s_{t,i} \perp\!\!\!\!\perp s_{t,j} \mid \mathbf{z}_t$ for all $i \neq j$.
 By introducing variability as specified in \hyperref[asp:lin ind]{A5}, we can recover the components up to permutation.
 To eliminate this permutation ambiguity, we further exploit the structural constraints encoded by the DAG over observed variables.
 The full proof is provided in Appendix~\ref{prf:ide B}.

+Generally speaking, Theorem~\ref{thm:blk idn} establishes latent space recovery through nonparametric identification, Theorem~\ref{thm:func-equ} demonstrates the functional equivalence between SEM and ICA, and Theorem~\ref{thm:ident B} builds upon these results: first applying Theorem~\ref{thm:blk idn} to identify a nonlinear ICA model and then using Theorem~\ref{thm:func-equ}'s equivalence to identify the corresponding nonlinear SEM.